Medicinal Cannabis in Europe

 What is medicinal cannabis?

-Medical cannabis is a plant-based medicine derived from the Cannabis plant.
-It is usually prescribed by a medical practitioner, whereby it is used for pain relief, treating symptoms of depression, or reducing acne (to name a few).
 Medical cannabis contains molecules known as cannabinoids, which can interact with our body to treat illnesses.
-With over 113 different types of cannabinoids, tetrahydrocannabinol (THC) and cannabidiol (CBD) are the most well-known ones.
-It is also worth noting that CBD products are not regulated as medicines, but medical cannabis would typically contain high levels of CBD.
+With over 113 different types of cannabinoids, tetrahydrocannabinol (THC) and cannabidiol (CBD) are the most well-known (and well-researched) ones.
+It is also worth noting that CBD products are not regulated or sold as a medicinal product, however medical cannabis would typically contain high levels of CBD.

 Pharmaceutical cannabis is a subset of medical cannabis.
-It involves designing analogues of cannabinoids with improved pharmacokinetic and pharmacodynamic profiles to treat disease symptoms.
-Analogues are essentially defined as the different forms of a molecule, which is produced by introducing new functional groups to its structure in order to help a drug enter our body.
+It pertains to the designing analogues of cannabinoids with improved pharmacokinetic and pharmacodynamic profiles to treat disease symptoms.
+So, what do we mean by analogues?
+Put simply, analogues are the various forms of a molecule.
+These are produced by the introduction of new functional groups to its structure in order to help a drug enter our body.
 This modification can thereby help to lower the drug dosage through improving its potency and reducing the presence of toxic metabolites.

-Moreover, there are three different cannabis species, but only C. indica and C. sativa are used for medicinal reasons.
+Did you know that there are three different cannabis species?
+Gold star if you did!
+But only the C. indica and C. sativa strains are utilised for medicinal reasons.
 Using those species, the plant extracts can be consumed in an array of methods such as sprays, smoking, edibles, and capsules.
-Also, it is essential to note the difference between recreational and medicinal, whereby the recreational use of cannabis is illegal in almost all countries in Europe as this consists of cannabis with high levels of THC.
-Specifically, THC is a cannabinoid that can lead to psychoactive effects, which is commonly referred to as getting “high”.
-In contrast, medical cannabis contains high levels of CBD and low levels of THC, in which consuming CBD does not make you “high” as opposed to THC.
+Also, it is essential to note the difference between recreational and medicinal, as the recreational use of cannabis is illegal in the majority of European countries.
+Cannabis with high levels of THC that is, as it is linked to the feeling of being “high” and altering your state of mind.
+In contrast, medical cannabis contains high levels of CBD and low levels of THC, in which consuming CBD does not make you “high”, as opposed to THC.

 Good manufacturing practises